UCLA-VAST/AutoBridge/README.md

       `https://github.com/cornell-zhang/rosetta/blob/master/optical-flow/src/sdsoc/optical_flow.cpp`

-    The shown part should be wrapped into another function and be instantiated in the top function.
+    In the top function "optical_flow()", the shown part should be wrapped into another function and be instantiated in the top function.
+Other than this issue, the coding style of this design is compatible with AutoBridge.

   ```c++
       446  static frames_t buf;